 Often it is up to the Buyer to put into the draft contract how much deposit they are willing to offer.
 This often means that we get asked, what is normal?
 And, what should I put?

-As a starting point, the total deposit should not be over 10% of the purchase price (or 20% for land that is unregistered).
+As a starting point, the total deposit should not be over 10% of the purchase price (or 20% for strata-titled units/townhouses that are unregistered).
 If this deposit is over this amount, the contract will be an ‘instalment contract” (For more information, see here).

 Besides this, how much deposit is offered is a commercial decision for the buyer.
 However, it is worth asking the sales agent if the seller is expecting a minimum amount.
 It is also worth taking into account that the Seller may consider how serious a proposed buyer is based on the amount offered as the deposit.